geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 A typical R workflow involves loading the data, processing and finally exporting the data in a new form. `writeOGR`, the logical counterpart of `readOGR` is ideal for this task.
-Imagine that we want to view the simplified `gpx` data in software that can only read Shapefiles.
-This is performed using the following command:
+This is performed using the following command (in this case we are exporting to an ESRI Shapefile):

 ```r